Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 1080 Ti, in theory, should perform just a bit faster than the Radeon Vega Frontier Edition in general. (explain)
+Memory BandwidthTheoretically, the Geforce GTX 1080 Ti should be just a bit faster than the Radeon Vega Frontier Edition overall. (explain)

-Texel RateThe Radeon Vega Frontier Edition should be a little bit (about 7%) faster with regards to texture filtering than the Geforce GTX 1080 Ti. (explain)
+Texel RateThe Radeon Vega Frontier Edition should be a little bit (about 7%) more effective at texture filtering than the Geforce GTX 1080 Ti. (explain)

-Pixel RateThe Geforce GTX 1080 Ti should be quite a bit (approximately 47%) better at full screen anti-aliasing than the Radeon Vega Frontier Edition, and also able to handle higher screen resolutions better. (explain)
+Pixel RateThe Geforce GTX 1080 Ti will be much (more or less 47%) better at anti-aliasing than the Radeon Vega Frontier Edition, and able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison